 It is unrealistic to selectively model in restraint stiffnesses.
 For example, given three identical restraints in a row, if the center one has its true stiffness modeled and the other two do not, the analysis will force load away from the restraint at the center and toward those on the ends (which will not be the case in reality).
 It must be remembered when trying for accurate relative stiffness that the stiffnesses must be accurate not only relative to the pipe, but also relative to other supports.

 In general, it is safe to say that the results of most analyses will increase in accuracy as the modeled restraint stiffnesses increase in accuracy.

 Restraint stiffness can be calculated manually, as was done for the restraint shown in Figure 3-106 and simply entered into CAESAR II when coding in the restraint.
 An alternative is to construct a partial model of the restraint as part of the piping system, using either pipe elements or structural members.
 For example, the flexibility of tall vessels can be modeled with pipe elements down to the foundation.
 In the case of structural steel models, often including only a small part of the model is sufficient to improve the behavior of the restraint.
 Complex structural steel models may be incorporated in to the piping system using the structural steel modeler, accessible from CAESAR II's main menu.

-Our structural Engineers / piping stress engineers have a bachelor's and Master's degree in mechanical / structural engineering and province licence (P.Eng.) in Alberta, Saskatchewan, British Columbia and Ontario.
+Our structural Engineers / piping stress engineers have a bachelor's and Master's degree in mechanical / structural engineering and province license (P.Eng.) in Alberta, Saskatchewan, British Columbia and Ontario.
 We review, validate, certify and stamp piping and structural packages.